 Looking to experience the Great White North to its fullest on the ultimate Canada itinerary?
-Indulge in the best things to do in Banff, Alberta.
+Indulge in all the best things to do in Banff, Alberta.
 Nestled in the Canadian Rockies in the Western Canadian province of Alberta, this beautiful mountain town is one of Canada’s most beautiful retreats for nature lovers.

 Top tourist attractions in Banff

 Visiting Lake Louise in winter?
 Make sure you save some time to carve the slopes at Lake Louise Ski Resort.
-It’s one of the biggest & best winter resorts in all of Canada!
+It’s one of the biggest & most popular winter resorts in all of Canada!

 If you want to stay in Lake Louise for a night, treat yourself to a night on the water at the Fairmont Chateau Lake Louise.
 Dating back to 1890, the legendary Chateau Lake Louise is one of Canada’s most famous hotels and a must-stay for luxury travellers visiting Canada.

 If you’ve got a stomach for heights, enhance your visit with a walk on the spectacular Glacier Skywalk.
-Clinging to the edge of the Sunwapta Valley, this glass-floored skybridge suspends you 280 metres above the ground for spectacular views of the Athabasca Glacier, ice & snow-capped mountains, and the glacier-carved valleys below.
+Clinging to the edge of the Sunwapta Valley, this glass-floored skybridge suspends you 280 metres above the ground.
+Look beyond to marvels at spectacular views of the Athabasca Glacier, ice & snow-capped mountains, and the glacier-carved valleys below.

 The Columbia Icefields are located about 2.5 hours from the town of Banff and about 1.5 hours from Jasper National Park on the Icefields Parkway.

 Visiting Lake Minnewanka in summer?
-Take to the trails.
+Take to its trails.
 Easily accessible paths carve through the area’s aspen forests and hilly terrain for some spectacular views over Banff National Park.